NewKosmos/Coliseum/README.md

-# Coliseum
+# New Kosmos
-Coliseum is a simple 2D game meant to demo future Flounder features.
+New Kosmos is a low poly 3D exploration and building game running from the Flounder Engine.